organix/uFork/ocaps.md

 ```

 The diagram above illustrates the relationships
-between actors, proxies, and stubs
+between actors, stubs, and proxies
 spanning separate domains.
-The "ping" actor lives in "domain0".
+The `ping` actor lives in `domain0`.
-The "pong" actor lives in "domain1".
+The `pong` actor lives in `domain1`.
 Each _actor_ has a corresponding _stub_
-that allows injections of messages
+that allows injection of messages
 for that actor into the domain.
 For any given _stub_ there may be several _proxies_
 that represent remote-references to an actor.